Why a BYOD 1:1 Program

 Will my child’s device be safe at school?

-Every endeavor will be made to ensure the security of these devices.
+Every endeavour will be made to ensure the security of these devices.
 Rules and protocols will be established.
 It is important that students learn to manage their own technology.
 Students will store their device in a locked classroom when they arrive at school and during school hours when not in use.

 How can my child protect the device from accidental damage?